JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 # High Level API

-`DynamicalBilliards` was created with easy-of-use as its main cornerstone.
+`DynamicalBilliards` was created with ease-of-use as its main cornerstone.
 With 3 simple steps, the user can get the output of the propagation of a particle in a billiard.

 In general, the workflow of `DynamicalBilliards` follows these simple steps: